We ask you, humbly, to help us.

 consensus in North America about when -- between conception and childbirth --

-human life becomes an actual person who is entitled to legal rights including
+human life becomes an actual human person who is entitled to legal rights including

-the right to not be killed.
+the right to life.
 This lack of consensus has led to a deep division in the U.S. and Canada

-believe that the transition from human life to human person happens at
+- Most pro-lifers believe that the transition from human life to human person happens during the

 The main activities of the pro-life movement has concentrated on restricting